JovanSiallagan/GKGS-APP/README.md

 ## Overview

-**GKGS App** is a mobile application developed for **Gereja Kristus Gading Serpong (GKGS)** to support church services and congregation engagement through a modern digital platform.
+**GKGS APP** is a mobile application developed for **Gereja Kristus Gading Serpong (GKGS)** to support church services and congregation engagement through a modern digital platform.

 The application integrates essential church activities into a single mobile experience, enabling congregation members to access church information, participate in spiritual growth programs, interact with the church community, record worship attendance, and access digital giving services.